anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

    - Networking resources.
 (Limited to connectivity services only).
    - Acceleration resources.
 1. Cloud infrastructure exposed resources should be supplier independent.
-1. All cloud infrastructure Application Programming Interfaces (API) must ensure Interoperability (multi-vendor, components substitution), drive Simplification, and open source implementations that have an open governance model (e.g. come from Open Communities or Standards Development Organizations).
+1. All cloud infrastructure Application Programming Interfaces (API) must ensure Interoperability (multi-vendor, components substitution), drive Simplification, and open source implementations that have an open governance model (e.g. come from Open Communities or Standards Development Organisations).
 Through such APIs will cloud infrastructure resources be discovered/monitored by management entities, configured on behalf of VNFs and consumed by VNFs.
 1. VNFs should be modular and be designed to utilise the minimum resources required for the service.
-1. Cloud infrastructure shall support pre-defined and parameterized sizes.
+1. Cloud infrastructure shall support pre-defined and parameterised sizes.
    - These pre-defined sizes will evolve over time.
 1. Cloud infrastructure provides certain resources, capabilities and features and virtual applications (VA) should only consume these resources, capabilities and features.
 1. VNFs that are designed to take advantage of cloud infrastructure accelerations shall still be able to run without these accelerations, however with the understanding that there will be potential performance impacts.